arkprotocol/cw-ics721-callback-example/README.md

 ### Transferring NFT to Stargaze

-After NFT is transferred over to Stargaze, NFT on Osmosis is escrowed, and its metadata data are changed:
+After NFT is transferred over to Stargaze, NFT on Osmosis is escrowed, and its metadata data is updated:

 ![transfer, home chain](https://github.com/arkprotocol/cw-ics721-callback-example/blob/main/public/passport_osmosis02_away.png?raw=true)
+Note: PFP has changed from `home` to `escrowed` PFP!

-On the other, an NFT is minted by ICS721 on Stargaze (target/sub chain):
+On the target/sub chain, an NFT is minted by ICS721 on Stargaze:

 ![transfer, sub chain](https://github.com/arkprotocol/cw-ics721-callback-example/blob/main/public/passport_osmosis03_transferred.png?raw=true)
+Note: PFP has changed from `home` to `transferred` PFP!

-Please note, that ics721 transfers PFP as provided by the collection on the home chain.
+Please also note, that ics721 transfers NFT data `as-is` (as provided by the collection on the home chain).
 PFPs on both chains are updated, using callbacks!

 ### Transferring Back to Osmosis

 Transferring an NFT back to home chain, leads to NFT being burned on subchain/Stargaze, and callback resetting PFP on home chain:

 ![backtransfer](https://github.com/arkprotocol/cw-ics721-callback-example/blob/main/public/passport_osmosis01_home.png?raw=true)
+Note: PFP has resetted back `home` PFP!

 ### Scripts for Testing